BU is home to myriad arts-related programs at different schools and colleges, many of them nationally recognized.

 We award grants to faculty and staff for projects that will directly involve students in the arts.
-Elsewhere on campus, the College of Arts & Sciences offers the Academic Enhancement Fund, while BU’s Center for Excellence & Innovation in Teaching (CEIT)—established to promote and support exemplary teaching, facilitate the continued professional development of faculty as teachers, and introduce new faculty to the culture of excellence in teaching at BU—partners with us to explore relevant issues related to the arts.
+Elsewhere on campus, the College of Arts & Sciences offers the Academic Enhancement Fund.
+The BU Arts Initiative supports faculty arts programs in a variety of ways, check out our full list of faculty support programs.

 Explore the roster of more than 50 arts-related student organizations registered with BU Student Activities, including groups focused on photography, dance, theatre, a cappella, comedy, and more.

 Campus buzzes with arts activity year round, with students busy the internationally recognized College of Fine Arts and the many events and centers.
 Thousands of arts events on campus each year are free and open to the public.
 Read on for events and locales geared toward specific areas, check the events calendar, or see our complete list of venues.